South Korea suspends visas for Japanese in tit-for-tat coronavirus curbs

 Japanese Health Minister Katsunobu Kato told reporters in Tokyo that the instructions, which also apply to visitors from China, would take the form of a request for them to stay in their hotels.

-Seoul has also protested to Southeast Asian neighbours Singapore and Vietnam over similar curbs.
+Seoul has also protested to Southeast Asian neighbors Singapore and Vietnam over similar curbs.

 After a meeting at the presidential Blue House earlier in the day, South Korea’s National Security Council said Tokyo faced “mistrust from the international community due to its opaque, passive” response to the virus outbreak.